MileHacker Logo

 Day 2: Coastal Beauty

 Morning: La Jolla Cove for sea lions and seals, and a walk along the scenic coastline.
 Afternoon: Coronado Beach, explore Orange Avenue, and see the Hotel del Coronado.
-Take the ferry back to downtown.
+Take the ferry back to the city center.
 Evening: Dinner in Little Italy.

 Coastal Exploration